az0mb13/tighten/README.md

 ## To Do's

+- Add support for all the remaining data types
 - Beautify output struct order
 - Show all the ordering methods that are cheap instead of 1